PhD in Economics

 The Chicago School of Economics.
 It all started here at the University of Chicago.

-Fields of specialization in the Economics Stevens Doctoral Program include price theory, market structure, industrial organization, labor economics, financial economics, business cycles, economic growth, and international economics.
+Fields of specialization in the Economics Stevens Doctoral Program include price theory, market design, industrial organization, labor economics, public economics, health economics, and financial economics.
 Doctoral students can take advantage of a wide range of course offerings in the Kenneth C. Griffin Department of Economics at the University of Chicago and at Chicago Booth.

 Our Distinguished Economics Faculty